 The trustee for the Master Trust is State Street Corporation ("Trustee").
-As participants transfer between different locations within the Company, their related Plan account transfers to the appropriate Plan, if applicable.
+As participants transfer between different locations within the Company and unions agree to the benefits of the Cummins Retirement and Savings Plan, their related Plan account transfers to the appropriate Plan, if applicable.
 Such transfers are reflected in the accompanying financial statements as "Fund transfers with affiliate plans".